tamikaramkissoon/Log-App/README.md

 ---

 ## Overview
-The log app is a simple logging system
+The log app is a simple logging system.

 Link to Omnifood website:  https://logapp-tamika-ramkissoon.netlify.app/

----

-## Description
+* The website is fully responsive to all devices
+* Search engine optimization
+* Maintainable and scalable code
+* Supported on all browsers
+* Form submission

 ---